-It is commonly recommended that geothermal resources be developed in steps, so that the resource capacity and behaviour can be determined, otherwise the developer risks prematurely depleting the resource to levels where the initial rate of production cannot be maintained, which can result in difficulties in meeting energy demands.
+It is commonly recommended that geothermal resources are gradually developed in steps, so that the resource capacity and behaviour can be determined, otherwise the developer risks prematurely depleting the resource to levels where the initial rate of production cannot be maintained, which can result in difficulties in meeting energy demands.
 Such has been the case at the Hellisheiði plant (Gunnarsson et al., 2011), the largest geothermal combined heat and power plant in Iceland.
 Once a geothermal resource has been depleted, it may take decades or centuries to replenish the natural energy flow (O’Sullivan et al., 2010; Pritchett, 1998), which means that the sustained yield of the resource may become compromised.